janaom/gcp-de-project-elt-dbt-cloud-run-composer-dataplex/README.md

 Additionally, I came up with the idea to switch to Dataform, a GCP-native tool that offers similar functionality to dbt, so I tested this option here as well.

-# Cloud Run - CLoud Build - Artifact Registry
+# Cloud Run - Cloud Build - Artifact Registry

 First, write your dbt files and the Dockerfile.
 Next, build your image in Cloud Build and push this image to Artifact Registry.
 After that, deploy the image to Cloud Run and create a job.